Woody Woodpecker Racing (GBC video game)

 Woody Woodpecker Racing is a 2000 kart racing game developed and published by Konami for the Game Boy Color.
-It showcases characters from the Woody Woodpecker cartoon series and offers a variety of gameplay modes and tracks.
+It features characters from the Woody Woodpecker franchise and offers a variety of gameplay modes and tracks.
 The game, as well as its PlayStation and PC counterpart, was the result of a partnership between Konami and Universal Interactive that allowed Konami to distribute and market video games based on Universal Studios franchises.
 It received mixed reviews, with some praise going to its depth and polish, mixed assessments of its difficulty and criticism toward its slow pace.

 Gameplay

 Woody Woodpecker driving behind Chilly Willy.
 The heads-up display at the bottom of the screen indicates race information (clockwise from bottom left): race position, laps, race time, race position, and items collected.

-Woody Woodpecker Racing is a kart-racing game featuring ten characters from the titular Walter Lantz cartoon series, including Woody Woodpecker, Chilly Willy, and Buzz Buzzard.
+Woody Woodpecker Racing is a kart racing game featuring ten characters from the titular Walter Lantz cartoon series, including Woody Woodpecker, Chilly Willy, and Buzz Buzzard.
 Viewed from an overhead isometric perspective, the game features four gameplay modes: "Extreme", "Grand Prix", "Sprint", and "Time Attack".
 Extreme is a tournament-style mode where players compete against five AI opponents across three to five courses per cup.
 Winning cups unlocks new parts, karts, and characters.
 The mode focuses on elimination or placement, with the goal of securing first place.
 Grand Prix is a points-based tournament where players earn points based on their finishing position across multiple races.
 The racer with the highest cumulative points wins.
 Similar to Extreme, it spans multiple cups and tracks.
 Sprint is a single-race option on any unlocked course, while in Time Trial, players race to achieve the fastest lap time on a chosen track.
 Ghost images of top performances can be saved and traded via the Game Link Cable for competitive challenges.

 The game features 16 tracks spanning a number of themes.
 The tracks include interactive elements such as ramps and panels that provide speed boosts, as well as various obstacles.
 The tracks feature item panels that provide random power-ups that can be used to attack opponents or gain advantages.
 Such power-ups include fireworks, homing missiles, rolling bombs, dumbbells, oil slicks, hops for clearing obstacles, turbo boosts, and potions that provide temporary invincibility.
 The characters' karts are rated for speed, acceleration, and grip, and can be upgraded with parts earned through winning cups, improving attributes like engine, turbo, tires, suspension, defense, and jump length.
 Character-specific special parts can also be unlocked.
 Six initial characters — Woody and his family, Wally Walrus and Smedley — are available, with four additional racers — Chilly Willy, Ms. Meanie, Buzz Buzzard, and Dapper Denver Dooley — unlockable through strong performance across modes.